 How do you coordinate and collaborate with other departments in the organization?

-Following are some common behavioral questions related to communication that you can expect in your interview.
+Below are some common behavioral questions related to communication that interviewers ask in an HR business partner interview.

-Describe a time when you had to provide critical feedback?
+Describe a time when you had to provide critical feedback.

 Share a time when you had to give critical feedback to an employee.
 Explain how you approached the situation and how you delivered the feedback.
-Elaborate your communication skills to ensure that the feedback was well-received by the employee.
+Elaborate on your communication skills to ensure that the feedback was well-received by the employee.